DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_service-assessments.md

 ## When to book a service assessment

-You should request a service assessment at least 5 weeks in advance so that the service assessment team has time to arrange an assessor panel.
+You should request a service assessment at least 5 weeks in advance so that the service assessment plus team has time to arrange an assessor panel.

 ## Outcome of a service assessment